 - Amsterdam-based DuurzaamInvesteren.nl is a crowdfunding platform for sustainable projects in the Netherlands.
 On platforms like NLfunding and Operator Exchange, you can find complete overviews of NL-based investors.

 - Many accelerators and incubators also have their own networks of potential investors, providing all the support startups need to grow.
 Check out our list for inspiration and ideas.

 - If you’re interested in finding out how the financing process works in the Netherlands, Business.gov.nl has a complication of government information for entrepreneurs, including general information on financing, subsidies, tax schemes and benefits, funding and loans.

-- InvestorMatch pairs investors with pre-vetted entrepreneurs through a financing platform that makes it easy to invest directly in innovative startups and SMEs.
+- InvestorMatch by DeBreed pairs investors with pre-vetted entrepreneurs through a financing platform that makes it easy to invest directly in innovative startups and SMEs.

 - The result of a collaboration between Rabobank and KplusV, Money Meets Ideas is an informal investing platform that offers investors the opportunity to connect with ambitious entrepreneurs who are looking for risk-bearing capital and expertise.
 Each year, around 20 events are organised, inviting startups and fast-growing innovative companies that are looking for between €100,000 and €1 million in funding to present themselves to approximately 15 to 20 wealthy private investors.

 When it comes to financing, ‘angel investor’ and ‘venture capitalist’ tend to get top billing, but there are many alternatives to these options.
 Here we’ve outlined both the well- and lesser-known pathways that have led to Amsterdam’s most successful enterprises.
 See which options align best with your business, and don’t forget that every introduction could be a potential mentor or partner, even if you don’t achieve financing the first time.